Receive PayTo Payments

 • the customer also authorises an ongoing PayTo agreement

-• the flow combines immediate collection with future recurring billing
+• the flow combines immediate collection such as airline tickets with future recurring membership billing.

 Configure it like this: